lookit/research-resources/Legal/Lookit consent form template 5 adult only.md

 Your personal information will be transferred to the United States.
 The data protection and privacy laws of the United States may not offer you the same level of protection as those in your country of origin.

 ## How to reach us
 This study is run by [`PIName`] at [`institution`].
-If you or your child have any questions or concerns about this study, or in the very unlikely event of a research-related injury, please contact [`PIContact`].
+If you have any questions or concerns about this study, or in the very unlikely event of a research-related injury, please contact [`PIContact`].

-If you or your child have any questions or concerns about the Lookit platform, please contact Kim Scott at lookit@mit.edu.
+If you have any questions or concerns about the Lookit platform, please contact Kim Scott at lookit@mit.edu.

 ---

-To participate, a parent presses "Start consent recording" reads the statement below out loud (or in ASL):
+To participate, a participant presses "Start consent recording" reads the statement below out loud (or in ASL):
 "I have read and understand the consent document.
-I am this child's parent or legal guardian and we both agree to participate in this study."
+I agree to participate in this study."